 I guess with cryptocurrency I was just a little too cautious, and in the end, fear won.🤷🏻♀️

 Where to Learn More About Crypto

 Are you a complete beginner?
 If you are but you still want to learn about cryptocurrency, I would highly recommend beginning your research on a site like Coindesk where you’ll be walked through the basics.

 You could also join an online forum, something like Bitcoin Talk.
 Here you can learn from people who are already involved in cryptocurrencies.

 And if you decide to start investing in cryptocurrency, there are dozens of online platforms where you can buy/sell the coins.
 Coinbase* is a pretty good place to start.
 You can actually earn a few dollars on this site, just for watching videos and answering simple questions about them.
 You’ll be learning and earning at the same time, completely free – and you know how we like free money!

-* If you join Coinbase using my link and go on to buy some ‘digital currency’ such as Bitcoin, for every $100 you add, we will both earn $10 for free!
+* Join Coinbase using my link and go on to buy some digital currency such as Bitcoin, and for every $100 you add, we will both earn $10 for free!
 (NB if you don’t wish to use my affiliate link, rather than clicking on it, just search for Coinbase online or read our instructions.)